 His face is wrinkled, with the top lip overhanging the bottom one in the classic Bulldog pout.

 French Bulldog Colors

-The Kennel Club breaks the colors of French Bulldogs down into three categories – brindle, fawn and pied.
+French Bulldogs colors are broken down into three categories – brindle, fawn and pied.

 Brindle French Bulldogs have a mix of black and fawn hairs.